-PIGMENT TOKYO really is a place that impresses as soon as you set feet inside: the building is spacious, with a comfy atmosphere that makes you feel like you’re at home.
-This gorgeous art supply is located on Tennozu Isle, small island in Tokyo Bay that hosts plenty of art shows and performances.
-The store features around 200 antique ink sticks, 50 kinds of animal glues and around 4,500 colors of different pigments: with this, you are sure to find a color that you will like!
-But what makes it different is the workshops that are regularly organized.
-Held by art school professors or painting tool manufacturers, you can discover Japanese painting techniques, carving signature stamps or oil even painting.
-For me, it would be Japanese calligraphy, also known as Shodo.
+Art Materials Lab PIGMENT really is a place that impresses as soon as you set foot inside: the building is spacious, with a comfy atmosphere that makes you feel like you’re at home.
+This gorgeous art supply store is located on Tennozu Isle, a small island in Tokyo Bay that hosts plenty of art shows and performances.
+The store features around 200 antique ink sticks, 50 kinds of animal glues, and around 4,500 colors of different pigments: with this, you are sure to find a color that you will like!
+But what makes the store different are the regularly organized workshops.
+Held by art school professors or painting tool manufacturers, you can discover Japanese painting techniques, carving signature stamps, or even oil painting.
+For me, it would be Japanese calligraphy, also known as shodo.

 An Introduction to Japanese Calligraphy

-Then, comes the ink.
+Then comes the ink.
 I decided to opt for a reddish and bluish black ink.
-To get the actual ink, it is necessary to pour some water on the ink stone, and then grind the ink stick in a circular motion while keeping it upright.
+To get the actual ink, it is necessary to pour some water on the ink stone, then grind the ink stick in a circular motion while keeping it upright.
 When the ink has a thick and deep black color, it is ready.
 As it was the first time I was trying this process, I couldn’t get it right straight away: too thick and the writing will not be fluid, too thin and the ink will flow down from the brush too fast.

 Shodo: The Quest for the Perfect Line

 The next step of this initiation to Japanese calligraphy was to apprehend the different tools and techniques by drawing several lines.
 While doing that, we had to ask ourselves: Which one do I like?
 What kind of shape?
 Why?